-The following article explains the differences between two of the most commonly confused job titles: the enrolled agent and CPA.
+The following article explains the differences between two of the most commonly confused job titles; Enrolled Agent and CPA.

 Enrolled Agent vs CPA: What’s The Right Choice?